pjz/timejournal/README.md

 ## Installation

-`pip install tj` should work eventually.
-For now you might need to do `pip install git+https://github.com/pjz/tj.git`
+`pip install timejournal` should work eventually.
+For now you might need to do `pip install git+https://github.com/pjz/timejournal.git`

 ## Usage